 In Z-Business Advisor, Kanaal Z discusses these topics with various consultants.
-For eight weeks, specialists will be giving advice on subjects such as taxation, the new company law, social inspections and the new inheritance law.
+For seven weeks, specialists will be giving advice on subjects such as taxation, the new company law, social inspections and the new inheritance law.

 Episode 1: Revive and VGD: from accountant to consultant

 Accountants are no longer mere number-crunchers whose sole task is to keep the books.
 Legal obligations such as preparing the annual financial statements and VAT return will of course continue to exist, but accountants have become more like consultants, and in SMEs in particular play the role of external CFO.